Tapir: Habitat, predation, and vulnerability

 Adult tapirs are large enough to have few natural predators, and the thick skin on the backs of their necks helps to protect them from threats such as jaguars, crocodiles, anacondas, and tigers.
 The creatures are also able to run fairly quickly, considering their size and cumbersome appearance, finding shelter in the thick undergrowth of the forest or in water.
 Hunting for meat and hides has substantially reduced their numbers and, more recently, habitat loss has resulted in the conservation watch-listing of all four species; the Brazilian tapir is classified as vulnerable, and Baird's tapir, the mountain tapir, and the Malayan tapir are endangered.
 According to 2022 study published in the Neotropical Biology and Conservation, the lowland tapir in the Atlantic Forest is at risk of complete extinction as a result of anthropogenic pressures, in particular hunting, deforestation and population isolation.

 Evolution and natural history

-The first tapiroids, such as Heptodon, appeared in the early Eocene of North America.
-They appeared very similar to modern forms, but were about half the size, and lacked the proboscis.
-The first true tapirs appeared in the Oligocene.
-By the Miocene, such genera as Miotapirus were almost indistinguishable from the extant species.
-Asian and American tapirs were believed to have diverged around 20 to 30 million years ago; tapirs later migrated from North America to South America around 3 million years ago, as part of the Great American Interchange.
-For much of their history, tapirs were spread across the Northern Hemisphere, where they became extinct as recently as 10,000 years ago.
-T. merriami, T. veroensis, T. copei, and T. californicus became extinct during the Pleistocene in North America.
-The giant tapir survived until about 4,000 years ago in China.